2025_AATE Logo IDK

 Research Strategy (6 page limit)

-Within the Research Strategy, the applicant should structure the application with sections on Significance, Innovation, and Approach.
-When reviewing, the evaluators will consider the questions outlined below to determine scientific and technical merit and give a separate score for each.
+The Research Strategy should include sections on Significance, Innovation, and Approach.
+Evaluators will consider the questions outlined below to determine scientific and technical merit and give a separate score for each.
 An application does not need to be strong in all categories to be judged likely to have a major scientific impact.
-For example, a project that, by its nature, is not innovative may be essential to advancing a field.
+For example, a project that, by its nature, is not innovative may be essential to advancing the field.

 Environment.
 Will the scientific environment in which the work will be done contribute to the probability of success?
 Are the institutional support, equipment and other physical resources available to the investigators adequate for the project proposed?
 Will the project benefit from unique features of the scientific environment, subject populations, or collaborative arrangements?